elastic/kibana/x-pack/plugins/task_manager/README.md

 ## Pooling

 Each task manager instance runs tasks in a pool which ensures that at most N tasks are run at a time, where N is configurable.
 This prevents the system from running too many tasks at once in resource constrained environments.
-In addition to this, each individual task can also specify `numWorkers` which tells the system how many workers are consumed by a single running instance of a task.
+In addition to this, each individual task type definition can have `numWorkers` specified, which tells the system how many workers are consumed by a single running instance of a task.
 This effectively limits how many tasks of a given type can be run at once.

 For example, we may have a system with a `max_workers` of 10, but a super expensive task (such as `reporting`) which specifies a `numWorkers` of 10.
 In this case, `reporting` tasks will run one at a time.